ruifelixpereira/service-health-funcapp/README.md

 4. The dispatchNotifications function collects each notification event and dispatches to the proper senders specific queue (e-mail, ITSM, DevOps or Others).
 Each notification sent is stored in the Health notifications history blob storage.
 5. The sendNotificationsEmail function collects notification events and sends it to the proper e-mail recipients.
 6. Email notifications are sent by the Azure Communication Email service to the Application owners.
-7. Email notifications sender implementa an error recovery logic in case they are not able to send emails.
+7. Email notifications sender implements an error recovery logic in case they are not able to send emails.
 Failed e-mails are stored in queues to be processed later.
 8. Email messages are picked by the retryEmail function that tries to send them again.
 9. Notifications can be sent by calling the APIS of external ITSM systems (e.g., ServiceNow).
 This needs to be implemented and customized on a case-by-case basis.
 10. Notifications can be sent by calling the APIS of external DevOps systems (e.g., Azure DevOps Boards, GitHub Issues, Jira, etc.).
 This needs to be implemented and customized on a case-by-case basis.
-11. Notifications can be sent by calling the APIS of other external (e.g., using Webhooks).
+11. Notifications can be sent by calling the APIS of other external systems (e.g., Backstage notifications system or using Webhooks).
 This needs to be implemented and customized on a case-by-case basis.
 12. The sendReport function collects the consolidated report blob and sends it by email to the operations team.
 Each report is stored in the Health reports history blob storage.
 13. Email reports are sent by the Azure Communication Email service to the Operations team.